-Jordyn Woods Locks Down Instagram In Tight Black Mini Dress, Legs Have Fans Doing A Double-Take
+Jordyn Woods Locks Down Instagram In Tight Black Minidress, Legs Have Fans Doing A Double-Take

 “Yes calves” was yet another comment zooming in on Jordyn’s lower half.

 Many responses did mention the Kardashian-Jenners.
-It has now become relatively commonplace on Jordyn’s Instagram for fans to throw the model the thumbs-up – alongside dropping a little shade at her former friends.
-By and large, Jordyn’s supporters seem to feel that she has come out of her rocky situation with the Keeping Up With The Kardashians stars as a new woman.
+It has now become relatively commonplace on Jordyn’s Instagram for fans to throw the model the thumbs-up alongside dropping a little shade at her former friends.
+By and large, Jordyn’s supporters seem to feel that she has come out of her rocky situation with the Keeping Up with the Kardashians stars as a new woman.

 Jordyn fronted media outlets back in February for admitting to kissing Khloe Kardashian’s now-ex Tristan Thompson during her Red Table Talk interview with Jada Pinkett-Smith.
 Following the scandal, 35-year-old Khloe ended her relationship with the NBA player, taking on the role of single mother to the couple’s daughter True.
 Jordyn appeared alienated from the E! show’s family, with fans largely concluding that the model’s friendship with 22-year-old Kylie Jenner was over.